 There are over 1.5 million apps in the App Store, and not all of them are kept up-to-date.
 The software code that runs iPhone apps changes every time Apple releases a new version of iOS.
 Usually the changes aren’t too drastic, but if an app hasn’t been updated in years, there’s a good chance it’s incompatible with your version of iOS.

-To find out when an app was last updated, open the App Store on your iPhone, search for the app, tap to open the app, scroll down to the section called Information, and look at the date next to Updated.
+To find out when an app was last updated, open the App Store on your iPhone.
+Search for the app and tap Version History to see when the app’s update history.

 Another way to test for this is to ask a friend with the same model iPhone and iOS version to download and open the app.
 If the app works on their iPhone, we know there’s a software problem with yours.
 If the app doesn’t open on their iPhone, there’s a problem with the app itself.